swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 At this point, your code, your data and your execution process should be shared with Git and DVC.

-One of great advantages of using a DVC pipeline is the ability to reproduce the experiment.
+One of the great advantages of using a DVC pipeline is the ability to reproduce the experiment.
 You will now add a CI/CD pipeline to execute the ML experiment remotely.
 This will prevent changes to break the pipeline and to avoid the "but it works on my machine" effect.